BrenPatF/trapit_nodejs_tester/README.md

 - Once the unit test program is written for one scenario (that includes all data groups), no further programming is required to handle additional scenarios
 - The outputs from the unit testing program show exactly what the program actually does in terms of data inputs and outputs
 - All unit test programs can follow a single, straightfoward pattern
+- The nodejs assertion package can be used to process results files generated from any language as .json files, and four examples from Oracle PL/SQL are included

 Folder structure:
 - bat: Windows .bat files to execute the main/test programs and direct any error output to files in out root folder